Dr. Danilo Delcampo, MD | Dermatology in Chicago, IL | Healthline FindCare

 Frequently Asked Questions

-Dr. Delcampo has an average wait time of Under 10 minutes at their office(s).
+Dr. Delcampo has an average wait time of 10 – 15 minutes at their office(s).

-Dr. Delcampo accepts Aetna, Blue Cross Blue Shield and CareFirst Blue Cross Blue Shield, and other major insurance plans.
+Dr. Delcampo accepts Anthem, Anthem Blue Cross Blue Shield and Blue Cross Blue Shield, and other major insurance plans.
 Please call ahead to confirm all accepted insurance plans.

 Dr. Delcampo has indicated that they do offer telehealth services.
 Please call the provider’s office at for more information.